emdupre/meqc/README.md

 Here's one example use case:

     meica.py -d 'sub-001_task-rest_echo-[1,2,3]_run-01_meep1.nii.gz' -e 15,30,45 -b 12s -a 'sub-001_T1w.nii.gz' --MNI

-This means:
+Where:

-    -e 15,30,45  are the echo times in milliseconds
+`-e 15,30,45`  are the echo times in milliseconds
-    -d 'sub-001_task-rest_echo-[1,2,3]_run-01_meep1.nii.gz'  are the 4-D time series datasets (comma separated list of dataset of each TE) from a multi-echo fMRI acquisition
+`-d 'sub-001_task-rest_echo-[1,2,3]_run-01_meep1.nii.gz'`  are the 4-D multi-echo fMRI datasets.
+Can supply each dataset individually or with bash shell expansion
-    -a 'sub-001_T1w.nii.gz'  is an anatomical image with skull -b 12s  means drop first 12 seconds of data for equilibration --MNI  warp anatomical to MNI space using AFNI's MNI_caez_N27 (Colin 27) template.
+`-a 'sub-001_T1w.nii.gz'`  is an anatomical image with skull `-b 12s`  means drop first 12 seconds of data for equilibration `--MNI`  warp anatomical to MNI space using AFNI's MNI_caez_N27 (Colin 27) template.

 Additional, optional parameters support situations such as: anatomical with no skull, applying FWHM smoothing, non-linear warping, etc.